Smoke Alarms

 Our Commitment To You

-Your fire safety is our priority.
-If you live in the Brownsburg Fire Territory response area and are unable to afford a smoke alarm we will provide it to you at no cost.
+Your safety is our priority.
+If you live in the Brownsburg Fire Territory response area and are unable to afford a smoke alarm, we may be able to provide it to you at no cost.
 If you are renting a home or an apartment it is the responsibility of the apartment management or landlord to provide you with a working smoke alarm.